'Syria won't forgive you' - Fans abuse Mexican referee Cesar Ramos on social media after Asian Cup elimination | Goal.com

 The official was also criticised for giving Syria a penalty in the dying stages of the contest when Eagles captain Omar Al Somah tripped over his own teammate.

-After locating an unauthenticated Facebook page that they believed represented Ramos, Assyrian supporters flooded the page with comments of abuse - some amusing, while others completely crossed the line.
+After locating an unauthenticated Facebook page that they believed represented Ramos, Syrian supporters flooded the page with comments of abuse - some amusing, while others completely crossed the line.

 At time of publication there was an extraordinary 170,000 comments on the post - with 32,000 reactions including 21,000 angry emojis - and one supporter even photoshopped Ramos with a wig and make-up.